pibooth/pibooth-extra-lights/README.rst

 |PythonVersions| |PypiPackage| |Downloads|

 ``pibooth-extra-lights`` is a plugin for the `pibooth <https://github.com/pibooth/pibooth>`_ application.
-It add 3 extra lights managements:
+It add 3 extra lights:

 - **startup**: light on at ``pibooth`` startup
 - **sequence**: light on during the entire capture sequence